TomasDanielExpositoTorre/assistant-flask-restserver/README.md

 allow-interfaces=eth0,wlan0,wlo1 # Change with the interface your service is running in
 ```

-And create a service file for the API:
+After this, create a service file for the API:

 ```xml
 <!-- In /etc/avahi/services/assistant-flask.conf -->